nptcl/npt/docs/md/A2_Compilation.md

 The editline and readline are external modules that require installation to use.

-The module C is simply the standard C library to load.
+stdin simply reads from standard input.
-This mode does not allow for history or cursor movement.
+It cannot use history or cursor movement.

 Here's an example of a compilation.